-A comprehensive dental examination (or oral exam) is a procedure that should be done any time you visit a new dentist or every three to five years with our Cambridge, Fergus or Toronto dentists to ascertain if there have been any changes in your health or in your dental status since your last dental exam.
+A comprehensive dental examination (or oral exam) is a procedure that should be done any time you visit a new dentist or every three to five years.
+Book an appointment with our Cambridge, Fergus or Toronto dentists to ascertain if there have been any changes in your health or in your dental status since your last dental exam.

 Checkup versus Comprehensive Exam

 In an average dental checkup your dentist at Country Dental will examine your teeth and gums for any tooth decay or changes in dental health.
 Generally speaking, a checkup is fairly quick, usually requiring less than 20 minutes.
 A comprehensive dental exam can take an hour or more, as your dentist will explore every area of your oral health.
 In short:

 - A dental checkup mainly looks at the highlights of your oral health